 The "fdPixelMap.csv" file contains information about the position of a pixel in the FD telescopes and its pointing direction:

-The "sdExposure.csv" file contains, for each SD event, the value of the exposure cumulated up to the time of its detection.
-Above 2.5 EeV, the calculation of the exposure is purely geometrical, obtained from the integration of the geometrical aperture over the observation time:
+The exposure files ("sdExposure.csv" and "sdExposureInclined.csv") contain, for each SD event, the value of the exposure cumulated up to the time of its detection.
+Above the full efficiency threshold, 2.5 EeV for vertical events and 4 EeV for the inclined ones, the calculation of the exposure is purely geometrical, obtained from the integration of the geometrical aperture over the observation time: